glic3rinu/passlib/docs/lib/passlib.hash.phpass.rst

 a PHP library similar to PassLib.
 The PHPass Portable Hash is a custom password hash used by PHPass as a fallback when none of it's other hashes are available.
-It's hashes can be identified by the :ref:`modular-crypt-format` prefixe ``$P$`` (or ``$H$`` in phpBB3 databases).
+It's hashes can be identified by the :ref:`modular-crypt-format` prefix ``$P$`` (or ``$H$`` in phpBB3 databases).
 Due to it's reliance on MD5, and the simplistic implementation, other hash algorithms should be used if possible.